 Finally, the possessor owes the highest duty of care to licensees, who are generally private social guests of the possessor.
 The possessor owes a duty of “reasonable care” to protect against both known and unknown dangers that would have been revealed by an inspection.
 For example, in the previous example, if you had broken your ankle while walking in the backyard of a friend’s house to which you were invited to a barbecue, you likely could recover for your injuries, even if your friend was unaware of the tree stump, because a reasonable inspection of the property would have revealed this danger.

 The second element of negligence for Missouri slip and fall cases is whether the property owner has breached the duty of care.
-This is fairly easy to determine since it asks whether the property owner has, for example, failed to clean up a spill that they should have cleaned up.
+This is fairly easy for your premises liability attorney to determine since it asks whether the property owner has, for example, failed to clean up a spill that they should have cleaned up.
 If the property owner has successfully cleaned up the spill, there is no liability, even if someone later falls in the exact same place where the spill once was.

 The third element to consider is “causation,” which asks whether the person’s injuries are actually caused by the duty breached by the property owner.
 For example, even if a grocery store has failed to clean up spilled milk that they should have cleaned up, if a shopper at the store falls because of some other reason—like, a medical issue, or they simply trip over their own feet—the store is not liable for that person’s injury, even if it happens next to, or on top of, the spilled milk.
 For this reason, many stores, hotels, and offices have cameras and record video to track exactly how customers or guests actually injured themselves.

-Finally, did the injured party actually suffer any injuries?
+Finally, did the injured party’s premises liability attorney show that they actually suffered any injuries?
 Usually these injuries need to be physical—simply being inconvenienced or annoyed at falling is not enough to sue the property owner in a slip and fall case, although sometimes even minor physical injuries might be enough to justify a legal case.

 In Missouri, special rules apply to individuals on property who are children.
 If a possessor of land is aware that children would or might be exposed to conditions on the property, the possessor is under a heightened duty to protect against damages.
 The theory is that, because children are unable to appreciate the risk of harm, the possessor of the land has a greater duty to ensure that the land is safe.
 Such a concept applies to places in which children might frequent, such as playgrounds, school grounds, public swimming pools, amusements parks, and similar.

 A different concept than that outline above applies for dog bites and similar injuries incurred on the premises of another, although in ways that are often more lenient for the victims.
 Missouri statutes specifically impose a theory of “strict liability” for dog bites and other animal injuries.
-This means that, unlike above, where a duty must be shown by the injured party, in Missouri it is enough to simply show that the victim was injured as a result of a dog bite, that the victim was lawfully on the property of someone else (for example, wasn’t trespassing), and the injured person did not provoke the dog to bite.
+This means that, unlike above, where a duty must be shown by the injured party, in Missouri it is enough for a premises liability attorney to simply show that the victim was injured as a result of a dog bite, that the victim was lawfully on the property of someone else (for example, wasn’t trespassing), and the injured person did not provoke the dog to bite.
 The relevant Missouri statute states that the owner of the premises will be responsible for the damages resulting from the bite, and will also be required to pay a fine of $1,000.
-Importantly, this statute does not require a showing of negligence, or that the owner did anything wrong.
+Importantly, this statute does not require the premises liability attorney to show negligence, or that the owner did anything wrong.
 For example, the owner could restrain the dog, could warn you about the dog being aggressive, and cost post signs on the property stating that the dog bites, yet, despite this, if the dog actually does injury you or someone else, the owner will still be liable for the injuries resulting.